FluBBaOfWard/LodjurGBA/README.md

   * Max: Games can run up to 4 times normal speed (might change).
   * 50%: Game runs at half speed.
 * Autoload State: Toggle Savestate autoloading.
 Automagically load the savestate associated with the selected game.
-* Autoload NVRAM: Toggle EEPROM/SRAM autoloading.
-Automagically load the EEPROM/SRAM associated with the selected game.
+* Autoload NVRAM: Toggle EEPROM autoloading.
+Automagically load the EEPROM associated with the selected game.
 * Autosave Settings: This will save settings when leaving menu if any changes are made.
 * Autopause Game: Toggle if the game should pause when opening the menu.
 * Overclock EWRAM: Changes the waitstates on EWRAM between 2 and 1, might damage your GBA and uses more power, around 10% speedgain.
 Use at your own risk!